davewhiteland/buggy-race-editor/README.md

 > [_How students get their copy of the buggy editor_](https://www.buggyrace.net/docs/buggy-editor/distributing-the-code.html)

-I _think_ it's more confusing to have this repo in the `buggyrace` account, because it's only of use to developers who are working on the project itself.
+I _think_ it would be more confusing to have this repo in the `buggyrace` account, because it's only of use to developers who are working on the project itself.
 Hence this copy here, in my personal account.

 ## Branches